bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateStream_Type.png

 2. *Name* *
         Enter a stream name here.
 It must contain lowercase letters, digits or hyphens only.

 3. *Description*
         Provide a description for the stream here if necessary.

 4. *Partitions* *
         Partitions is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.

         This field is a required one for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output* and *rest-output*.

 5. *Service* *
         Select a service from the dropdown.

         The range of available services is determined by a selected stream type.

 6. *Force*
         This field indicates if a stream should be removed and re-created by force (if it exists).
 Set it «True» or «False».
 It is set as «False» by default.

         This field is available for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
 The field is optional.

 7. *Tags*
         Enter a tag\tags for the stream here.

         This field is an available one for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
 The field is optional.

 8. *Replication* *Factor* *
        Replication factor is the number of zookeeper nodes to utilize.

        Enter a replication factor here.
 It must be an integer.

        This field is required for the *stream.kafka* stream type.

 9. *Primary*
        Enter a primary key here.
 It is a primary key field name used in sql database.

        This field is available for *jdbc-output* stream type.
 The field is optional.

 .. note:: Required fields are marked with an asterisk (*)

 Click «Create» at the bottom and see the stream is in the list of streams now.
 Details of the node are displayed to the right when clicking the streams in the list.

 .. figure:: _static/StreamsList.png

+Click "Cancel" to drop all the specified settings.
+The strem will not be created then.

 In the list of streams the following actions can be performed: